samlawski/codecookies/express-tutorial/v1/1-2-2-rest-and-dynamic-routing.md

 ```

 Remember, parameters are like variables or like parameters in functions. _You_, as the developer, define what they are called.

+>💡 **Importantt**: The order at which you write your dynamic functions matters!
+Express will try to interpret routes in the order you wrote them.
+>Sometimes you want all routes that start with `/cookies/` to go to dynamic pages **except for some specific ones**.
+For example, maybe you want to allow users to access a page called `/cookies/how-they-are-made`.
+>
+>If, in your code, you wrote `app.get('/cookies/:slug'` first and further below you have a function `app.get('/cookies/how-they-are-made'`, that second function will actually never be called.
+Because if a user types `/cookies/how-they-are-made` in the web browser, it'll be matched by the function that you wrote targeting `/cookies/:slug`. `'how-they-are-made'` will represent the `slug`.
+>But if you write the `app.get('/cookies/how-they-are-made'` function **above** the `app.get('/cookies/:slug'` function in your code, this route will be interpreted first and therefore take priority over `/cookies/:slug`.
+>Keep that in mind whenever you use parameters and dynamic URLs.
+The order matters.

 ## Types of route parameters